antrea-io/antrea/docs/noencap-hybrid-modes.md

 destination Nodes are in the same subnet.
 This document describes how to configure Antrea with the `NoEncap` and `Hybrid` modes.

-The NoEncap and Hybrid traffic modes require AntreaProxy to support correct NetworkPolicy enforcement, which is why trying to disable AntreaProxy in these modes will normally cause the Antrea Agent to fail.
-It is possible to override this behavior and force AntreaProxy to be disabled by setting the ALLOW_NO_ENCAP_WITHOUT_ANTREA_PROXY environment variable to true for the Antrea Agent in the [Antrea deployment yaml](../build/yamls/antrea.yml).
+The NoEncap and Hybrid traffic modes require Antrea Proxy to support correct NetworkPolicy enforcement, which is why trying to disable Antrea Proxy in these modes will normally cause the Antrea Agent to fail.
+It is possible to override this behavior and force Antrea Proxy to be disabled by setting the ALLOW_NO_ENCAP_WITHOUT_ANTREA_PROXY environment variable to true for the Antrea Agent in the [Antrea deployment yaml](../build/yamls/antrea.yml).
 For example: